Reporting Other Income

-Other income is taxable income considered uncommon.
-It's reported on Line 21 of Form 1040.
-When you prepare and efile your tax return on efile.com, we will automatically generate this form for you (as well as help you report your income on the correct line) based on your answers to several simple questions.
+Other Income is generally taxable income that is considered to be not common income.
+It is reported on Line 21 of Schedule 1.
+When you prepare and efile your tax return on eFile.com, we will automatically report your Other Income on the correct form and we will calculate any taxes owed on it.

-All of the following kinds of income are taxable and may be reported on Form 1040, Line 21:
+All of the following kinds of income are taxable and will be reported on your Schedule 1, Line 21: